-The top level element for the per layout render information is called listOfRenderInformation which can contain a list of one or more render-Information elements of type LocalRenderInformation.
-The LocalRender-Information datatype is based on the SBase datatype from SBML and has five attributes.
-The id attribute is of type SId just like the ids used in SBML.
+The top level element for the local render information is called listOf-RenderInformation which can contain a list of one or more renderInformation elements of type LocalRenderInformation.
+The LocalRenderInformation data type is based on the SBase data type from SBML and has five attributes.
+The id attribute is of type SId like the ids in SBML.
 It is used to give the renderInformation element a unique id through which it can be referenced from other LocalRenderInformation objects.
-The optional attribute name is there to be able to give a LocalRenderInformation object a more user friendly name that can be displayed in programs.
-In cases where there is more then one LocalRenderInformation object per layout, this might make it easier for a user to find the render information he or she wants to associate with a given layout.
+The optional attribute name gives a LocalRenderInformation object a more user friendly name that can be displayed in programs.

 The attributes programName and programVersion are optional and can be used to store information about the program that created the render information.
-Another optional attribute called referenceRenderInformation can be used to specify the id of another local (or global) render information object that complements the current render information object.
+Another optional attribute called referenceRenderInformation can be used to specify the id of another local or global render information object that complements the current render information object.
 So if a program can find no fitting render information in the current render information object, it can go on to the one referenced and see if it can find fitting information there.
 In order to avoid loops, only render information objects that have already been defined before may be referenced.
-So local render information objects may reference any global render information object as well as any local render information object that has already been defined.
+So local render information objects may reference any global render information object as well as any local render information object that has already been defined and belongs to the same layout.

 In addition to those five attributes, the LocalRenderInformation object has four elements.
-The first element is called listOfColorDefinitions and is used to predefine a set of color to be referenced in styles.
-The second element is called listOfGradientDefinitions and it is used to predefine linear and radial gradients to be referenced in a style.
-How colors and gradients can be defined is explained in the section called Colors and Gradients.
-The third is called listOfLineEndings and it is used to define a set of line endings that can be applied to path objects.
-This is explained in more detail in the section called Defining Line Endings.
+The first element is called listOfColorDefinitions and is used to predefine a set of colors to be referenced in styles.
+The second element listOfGradientDefinitions contains linear and radial gradients to be referenced in styles.
+How colors and gradients can be defined is explained in the section called "Colors and gradients".

+The third element is called listOfLineEndings and it is used to define a set of line endings that can be applied to path objects.
+This is explained in more detail in the section called "Line endings".

 The fourth element is called listOfStyles and it can hold one or more local style objects.
 Each local style object is located in an element called style and is of type LocalStyle.

-First, a LocalStyle has an attribute called id that uniquely identifies it.
+A LocalStyle object has an attribute called id that uniquely identifies it.
 It also has an optional roleList attribute which lists all the roles the style applies to and it can have a typeList attribute which lists all the element types the style applies to.
-The valid types for the typeList attribute are a combination of one or more of the following values separated by whitespaces: COMPARTMENTGLYPH, SPECIESGLYPH, REACTION-GLYPH, SPECIESREFERENCEGLYPH, TEXTGLYPH, GRAPHICAL-OBJECT and ANY
+The valid types for the typeList attribute are a combination of one or more of the following values separated by whitespaces:

+- COMPARTMENTGLYPH,

+- SPECIESGLYPH,

+- REACTIONGLYPH,

+- SPECIESREFERENCEGLYPH

+- TEXTGLYPH,

+- GRAPHICALOBJECT and

+- ANY

 The ANY keyword specifies that this styles applies to any type of glyph and would be equivalent to listing all the other keywords.
 Concerning the valid keywords for the roleList attribute we had thought about taking those from some kind of controlled vocabulary.
 Preferably, this would be some kind of ontology like SBO.
 The specifics of this will have to be discussed with other interested parties.

 For the time being, all layout objects derived from GraphicalObject will get an additional attribute called objectRole.
 This attribute can be used to specify a string that specifies the role of the given object.
-If the same string appears in the roleList of some render information object, the render information applies to the object, but only if there was not a render information object that is more specific (see Style resolution and Role resultion below).
+If the same string appears in the roleList of some render information object, the render information applies to the object, but only if there is no render information object that is more specific (see "Style resolution" and "Role resolution" below).

 LocalStyle objects can have one more optional attribute which is called idList.
-This is simply a list of ids of objects from the layout the style applies to.
+This is simply a list of ids of layout objects the style applies to.